ssgaur/Minimal-Symfony3-MVC-Boilerplater/ReadMe.md

-# Project Title
+# Minimal PHP MVC Framework

-This projec basically targets the programmers who are really new to MVC design pattern used in web developement.
-Also this uses very basic programming and database knowledge, So any one who wants to get started for real understaning of How web application are built using different MVC framework (Example: CodeIgniter, Laravel, Ruby on Rails, Django, SailsJS, ASP.NET and many more).
+This project basically targets the programmers who are really new to MVC design pattern used in web developement.
+This uses very basic programming and database knowledge, So any one who wants to get started with real understaning of How web application are built using different MVC framework (Example: CodeIgniter, Laravel, Ruby on Rails, Django, SailsJS, ASP.NET and many more).

 This MVC framework is a minmal form of any existing web MVC framework.
 I am building this so that anyone can start building "Small" Web Application using this.
 It lacks lot of things like "RESTful" routing, Migrations, Security issues and Many more.
 I will keep building other features for this.

-Please fork and contribute to this project.
+**Please fork and contribute to this project.**

 ## How to Set Up and Start Building My first Web Application